Cube Escape: Rusty Lake: Roots

 Rusty Lake: Roots is a puzzle game and marked the second standalone game released in the Rusty Lake series and shared universe.
 The game focuses on three generations of the Vanderboom family in the late 19th and early 20th centuries.
 Players are tasked with solving puzzles over 33 individual vignettes and ensure the continued growth of the Vanderboom family tree.

 The game was released to Android, Microsoft Windows, iOS, and macOS on October 20, 2016.
-It received generally favorable reviews on Metacritic.
+It received generally favourable reviews on Metacritic.
 Reviewers for Rock Paper Shotgun and PC World both praised the game for expanding upon the Rusty Lake universe; the reviewer for Rock Paper Shotgun noted that the game was accessible to players new to Rusty Lake while also expanding the lore for those familiar with the other entries.
-Both reviewers had critical notes; PC World's reviewer criticized that the game was "clearly built for tablets, not PC" while Rock Paper Shotgun commented that the game lacked the "intense creepiness that defines the Rusty Lake oeuvre".
+Both reviewers had critical notes; PC World's reviewer criticised that the game was "clearly built for tablets, not PC" while Rock Paper Shotgun commented that the game lacked the "intense creepiness that defines the Rusty Lake oeuvre".
 Pocket Gamer gave the game a Silver Award in their review, calling it "A weird and dark adventure that's well worth exploring".
-The game has received generally favorable reviews on Metacritic.